alphagov/govuk-frontend/docs/releasing/publishing.md

 8. Save the changes.
 Do not commit.

-9. Run `npm run pre-release`, you will be prompted to continue or cancel.
+9. Run `npm run build-release`, you will be prompted to continue or cancel.

 10. (Optional) Test in [GOV.UK Design System](git@github.com:alphagov/govuk-design-system.git)